| | First Annual RECOMB Satellite Workshop on Massively Parallel

 of massively parallel sequencing, yet also presented the challenges

+in analyzing the data.
 We would like to invite contributions presenting

 new methods in algorithm development for the analysis of massively